kimjome/Dli/README.md

 ======

 # Function calling via terminal
+- **Function calling**
-- **Function calling**: The process of calling a defined function (or method) to perform a particular task in programming
+: The process of calling a defined function (or method) to perform a particular task in programming External functions are available when using LLM

-- How to use Function calling
+# How to use Function calling
 - ## 1.
 Define a function
   input: fruit name, output : fruit's price
 ```